angelicagardner/ensemble-cnn-deepfakes-detection/README.md

 ## 1. Project structure

-- Datasets folder, where you can place all videos
+- Datasets folder where you can place all videos
 ```
-      ./data
+    ./data/videos
 ```